ppetrovtv/pine_script_docs/source/essential/Strategies.rst

 are matching.
 This demonstrates that the rate to calculate the profit for every trade was based on the *close* of the previous day.

-When trading on intra-day resolutions the cross-rate on the close of the trading day previous to the bar where the strategy is calculated will be used and it will not be changed during whole trading session.
+When trading on intra-day resolutions, the cross-rate on the close of the trading day previous to the bar where the strategy is calculated will be used and it will not be changed during the trading session.

-When trading on resolutions higher than 1 day the cross-rate on the close of the trading day previous to the close of the bar where the strategy is calculated will be used.
+When trading on resolutions higher than 1 day, the cross-rate on the close of the trading day previous to the close of the bar where the strategy is calculated will be used.
 Let's say we trade on a weekly chart, then the cross rate on Thursday's session close will always be used to calculate the profits.

-In real-time the yesterday's session close rate is used.
+In real-time, yesterday's session close rate is used.